Mafia (video game)

 Mafia is a 2002 action-adventure game developed by Illusion Softworks and published by Gathering of Developers.
-The game was released for Windows in August 2002, and later ported to the PlayStation 2 and Xbox in 2004.
-It is the first installment in the Mafia series.
-Set within the fictional city of Lost Heaven, Illinois, during the 1930s, the story follows the rise and fall of taxi driver-turned-mobster Tommy Angelo within the Salieri crime family.
+The game was released for Microsoft Windows in August 2002, and later ported to the PlayStation 2 and Xbox in 2004.
+Set within the fictional American city of Lost Heaven during the 1930s, the story follows the rise and fall of taxi driver-turned-mobster Tommy Angelo within the Salieri crime family.

 Mafia received critical acclaim for the Windows version, with critics praising the game for its complex narrative and realism, while the PlayStation 2 and Xbox versions both received mixed reviews.
-A sequel, Mafia II by 2K Czech, was released in August 2010, and a third game, Mafia III by Hangar 13, was released in October 2016.
-A remake of the game, Mafia: Definitive Edition, also developed by Hangar 13, was released in September 2020.
+The game launched the Mafia series, beginning with the first sequel, Mafia II, which was developed by 2K Czech and released in August 2010.
+Hangar 13 developed an additional three entries in the series, namely the sequel Mafia III, released in October 2016; a remake of the first game, Mafia: Definitive Edition, which was released in September 2020; and a prequel, Mafia: The Old Country, released in August 2025.